-1.1 Levels of Participation
+1. Levels of Participation

 NLLL supports divisions for both boys and girls that range from 4 years to 16 years of age.
 The ages refer not to actual ages but to League Age, as defined by the Little League Official Regulations.
 Please note that these are general in nature and that players should be "ready" based on their skill level and understanding of the game to play at a particular level.
 Players should not "play up" unless they are ready to compete at that level.
 Players shall play at least one year at a lower division prior to advancing to the next higher division.
+Safety assessments can be administered solely by a Board Member or a trusted coach designated by the Board to determine if placement outside the defined division for a specific age group is appropriate.
 Division guidelines are shown below:

 Baseball Divisions League Age Softball Divisions League Age

 Senior 13-16 Senior 13-16

 Junior 12-14 Junior 12-14

 Major 9-12 Major 9-12

 Minor 9-11 Minor 9-12

-AAA 8-10 89ers 8-10
+AAA 8-10 AA 8-10

-Sluggers 6-8 Farm 7-8
+Sluggers 6-8 A 7-8

-Rookie 6-7
+Quickball 2 6-7

-T-ball 4-6
+Quickball 1 4-6

-2. Organization
+1. Organization

-2.1.
-Managers and Coaches
+1. Managers and Coaches